kubeflow/website/content/en/docs/gke/anthos.md

 Using Anthos, you can create a consistent setup across your on-premises and cloud environments, helping you to automate policy and security at scale.

 Kubeflow on GKE On Prem is a work in progress.
-To track progess you can subscribe to the GitHub issue [kubeflow/gcp-blueprints#138](https://github.com/kubeflow/gcp-blueprints/issues/138).
+To track progress you can subscribe to the GitHub issue [kubeflow/gcp-blueprints#138](https://github.com/kubeflow/gcp-blueprints/issues/138).

 ## Next steps